-NASHVILLE, Tenn. -- We continue to examine candidates to replace Mike Munchak as head coach of The Tennessee Titans.
+NASHVILLE, Tenn. -- We continue to examine candidates to replace Mike Munchak as head coach of the Tennessee Titans.

 Pro playing experience: None

-Titans’ connection: None known.
+Titans’ connection: None.

-Also a candidate for: Detroit, Washington.
+Also a candidate for: Minnesota, Washington, Cleveland, Detroit.